Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 This questionnaire is sent out every two years to parents to fill out anonymously.
 It asks for parental feedback on a variety of issues at the school, ranging from bullying to homework and extra-curricular activities.
 The results are analysed by the Headteacher together with the Menahel and provides invaluable feedback for future planning.
 Parents receive a summary of the results and further written comments.

 * Other questionnaires are given to parents bi-annually re. new Reception Parents and for the school’s Curriculum Evenings.
-These too inform school practise moving forwards.
+These too inform school practice moving forwards.

 Mothers @ Pardes (M@P)

-This group of school mothers are responsible for the planning and organisation of the school’s monthly Rosh Chodesh activities, summer fete, Shabbos Hisachdus weekend and much more besides.
+This group of school mothers are responsible for the planning and organisation of the school’s monthly Rosh Chodesh activities, Chumash Seudah, Year 6 Graduation celebrations and much more besides.
 The group meets with the Headteacher and Menahel regarding the planning and coordination of these various events and activities, all of which are enjoyed tremendously by our hard-working pupils.
 M@P welcome additional help and support from other like-minded parents.

 Keeping your children safe online